enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Staying reasonable
 ***********************

-JQM is some sort of light application server - therefore the same guidelines apply.
+JQM is some sort of light application server - therefore the same type of guidelines apply.

-* Don't play (too much) with classloaders.
-This is allowed because some frameworks require them (such as Hibernate) and we wouldn't want existing code using these frameworks to fail just because we are being too strict.
+* Don't play (too much) with class loaders.
+Creating and swapping them is allowed because some frameworks require them (such as Hibernate) and we wouldn't want existing code using these frameworks to fail just because we are being too strict.
 * Don't create threads.
 A thread is an unmanageable object in Java - if it blocks for whatever reason, the whole application server has to be restarted, impacting other jobs/users.
-They are only allowed for the same reason as for creating classloaders.
+They are only allowed for the same reason as for creating class loaders.
 * Be wary of bootstrap static contexts.
-Using static elements is all-right as long as the static context is from your classloader (in our case, it means classes from your own code or dependencies).
-Messing with static elements from the bootstrap classloader is opening the door to weird interactions between jobs running in parallel.
-For example, loading a JDBC driver does store such static elements, and should be frowned upon.
+Using static elements is all-right as long as the static context is from your class loader (in our case, it means classes from your own code or dependencies).
+Messing with static elements from the bootstrap class loader is opening the door to weird interactions between jobs running in parallel.
+For example, loading a JDBC driver does store such static elements, and should be frowned upon (use a shared JNDI JDBC resource for this).
 * Don't redefine System.setOut and System.setErr - if you do so, you will loose the log created by JQM from your console output.
 See :doc:`logging`.